Mosquitoes

 Antennae: About the same length as the proboscis; males have feathery antennae while females have thread-like antennae

-Body: Elongated body covered in white markings; look for a characteristic white lyre-shaped marking on the thorax with 2 lighter white lines running down the center
+Body: Slender, elongated body covered in white markings; look for a characteristic white lyre-shaped marking on the thorax

-Wings: One pair of long, narrow wings with dark-colored microscopic scales along the edges and veins
+Wings: 1 pair of long, narrow wings with dark-colored microscopic scales along the edges and veins

 Eastern Saltmarsh Mosquito